• EPILOGUE

 I’d no further contact with The Brother after that day.
 He was uprooting his whole life while juggling a family death.
 He deserved a break from everything and to have a fresh start.
 His wife deserved a happy beginning.

-I thought two months of radio silence was enough time to wait before asking the questions that were burning in my bereaving brain since July.
+I thought two months of radio silence was enough time to wait before asking the questions of The Brother that were burning in my bereaving brain since July.

 I wrote the following: